Skip to contents

 Value

-TRUE or FALSE indicating if x is a length-one logical vector only containing allowed logical values.
+TRUE or FALSE indicating if x is a logical vector of the correct length with only allowed values.

 See also